DanTenorio/TestRepo/README.md

 # TestRepo
-GitHun testing lab by Danny Tenorio
+GitHub testing lab by Danny Tenorio
+Beware the wrath of the hungry emu